Glucose-insulin mathematical model for the combined effect of medications and life style of Type 2 diabetic patients: Model Description

 \subsection{Stress Effect}

-The stress effect was included in \cite{Stress} as an input that takes values between 0 and 1 representing the severity of stress.
-In \cite{Stress}, the effect of stress was included as a multiplicative factor $1+\alpha_{s}$ to the glucose and glucagon production rates.
+In this section, the effect of stress is included in the model \cite{Vahili}.
+In \cite{Stress}, the effect of stress was included as a multiplicative factor $1+\alpha_{s}$, with $\alpha_{s}\in[0,1]$, to the glucose and glucagon production rates.
 This is based on the fact that stress causes a direct increase in the pancreatic glucagon production through an increase in catecholamines which in turns drives an increase of glucose production in the liver \cite{Woods1985}.
 In addition, stress was also included as a multiplicative factor $1-\alpha_{s}$ to the pancreatic insulin secretion rate based on \cite{Woods1985}.
-Similarly in this work, the effect of stress is included in the model as following: \begin{itemize} \item An increase in the plasma glucagon release rate $r_{P\Gamma R}$: $\left(1+\alpha_{s}\right)r_{P \Gamma R}$. \item An increase in the hepatic glucose production rate $r_{HGP}$: $\left(1+\alpha_{s}\right)r_{HGP}$. \item A decrease in the pancreatic insulin release rate $r_{PIR}$: $\left(1-\alpha_{s}\right)r_{PIR}$ \end{itemize}
+Similarly in this work, the effect of stress is included in the model as following: \begin{itemize} \item An increase in the plasma glucagon release rate $r_{P\Gamma R}$ in the glucagon compartment \eqref{eq:Gamma} as $\left(1+\alpha_{s}\right)r_{P \Gamma R}$. \item An increase in the hepatic glucose production rate $r_{HGP}$ in the glucose liver compartment \eqref{eq:GL} as $\left(1+\alpha_{s}\right)r_{HGP}$. \item A decrease in the pancreatic insulin release rate $r_{PIR}$ in the insulin liver compartment \eqref{eq:IL} as $\left(1-\alpha_{s}\right)r_{PIR}$ \end{itemize} Figure \ref{fig:Stressplot} shows the effect of stress in a simulation for the same patient discussed in section \ref{sec:Glucose_Absorption_Model} when the patient is stressed on the second day with $\alpha_{s}$ ramping up from 0 to 0.4 in 6 hours, staying at 0.4 for 12 hours, and then ramping down to 0 for the rest of the day.
+Stress manages to increase glucose concentration together with a decrease in insulin concentration.